Internal Family Systems (IFS) Therapy

 It’s a gentle, yet powerful approach for processing trauma, reducing shame and, ultimately, accessing the power of self-healing.

 Internal Family Systems (IFS) is based on the understanding that people aren’t two-dimensional.
 They’re dynamic and adaptive, with many different parts to their personality.
 Similar to what happens in families, different parts of ourselves take on different roles to cope with stress, conflict and uncertainty.
+As parts become increasingly rigid, extreme or fearful, we experience greater internal conflict and distress.

 Examples of common parts include :